Loschia/kali_on_debian/README.md

 ✅ Non-invasive: does not replace or alter your existing desktop environment

-✅ CLI interface with help, batch selection, and tool descriptions
+✅ CLI interface with help, batch selection, and tool version from APT and/or Kali repo

 ✅ Each .sh release is a compiled version of the latest commit